jgscott/ECO395M/slides/03-linear_regression/03_linear_models.md

 Take-home messages: dummy variables
 =====

 - Categorical variables are encoded using dummies.
-Happens behind the scenes, but to interpret the output correctly, it's important to know how it works.
+In `lm` this happens behind the scenes, but not in all models!
+Need to know how it works.

 |Intercept    | brand=minute maid| brand = tropicana |